 Avik Sarkar, piano

-Avik was among the first recipients of From the Top’s Arts Leadership Grant!
+Avik was among the first recipients of From the Top’s Alumni Leadership Grant!
 He plans to create a benefit concert in support of the Boston Center for Refugee Health and Human Rights that will include performances of music native to refugees’ homelands and a new composition based on stories and the interviews he conducts with local refugees.
 Read more about it in this article from NPR.